karrirasinmaki/blackpepperswing-www/pages/practical-info.md

 Footwear for most people are indoor shoes (sneakers etc.), but also socks or barefoot is ok.
 Your teachers will happily give more recommendations about the footwear.

+Clothing and footwear has a big effect on your dance.
+Our tip is to wear something that makes you feel good and confident.

 You can be mentally prepared to sweat, so bringing a water bottle and a spare shirt may be a good idea.

+As we often dance close to each other, pro tip is to freshen up before a class or a dance night, especially if you had a long day.

 (For tap dancers, we have a few random pairs of shoes to borrow, and you can even start with any hard-soled shoes.
 At some point, however, you’ll want to invest in a pair of tap shoes of your own.)